siddharthumakarthikeyan/KISS-ICP/README.md

 # KISS-ICP

-KISS-ICP (Keep It Simple, Stupid - Iterative Closest Point) is a robotics project focusing on odometry estimation using the ICP algorithm.
+KISS-ICP is a LiDAR Odometry pipeline that just works on most of the cases without tunning any parameter.
 This project captures local maps at poses of interest and uses these maps along with a query scan to estimate odometry.

 ## Prerequisites